Packing for a cruise? We have the packing tips that you’re going to want to know.

 One way to pack less is to bring versatile clothing that can be worn in multiple instances.
 For instance, a shirt that can be worn around the ship during the day, but is also nice enough that it can be worn to casual dinner.

 By having clothing that can be worn in multiple instances, it means you have to bring less overall, making your packing much lighter.

 Don’t Forget Walking Shoes!

 Head to the Caribbean or Bahamas and you won’t forget your sandals.
-But don’t forget walking shoes and socks.
+But don’t forget walking shoes.
 There can be a lot of walking on a cruise.
 First, ships are big and going from the cabin to breakfast to the pool to lunch to the casino to the cabin to the theater and dinner… well, it adds up to lots of steps.

 As well, when you head into port and explore there can also be a lot of walking.
 The piers alone can be more than a thousand feet long before you even hit dry land.

-In other words, you can wear sandals if you want but your feel will thank you for bringing a good pair of walking shoes and then switching the sandals when you hit the beach or the pool.
+In other words, you can wear sandals if you want, but your feet will thank you for bringing a good pair of walking shoes and then switching the sandals when you hit the beach or the pool.

 Pack Your Carry-on Smartly for the First Day

 No matter if you let the porters take your bags at the terminal, you should always board the ship with at least a carry-on bag.